 The bottom line, though, is that in a world where financial planners are increasingly struggle to differentiate themselves, a program like SAGE Scholars represents a unique form of client perk not currently available from most advisors.
 In addition, the nature of the program allowing points to accrue based on assets under management (contact SAGE for other options available to advisors who charge based on retainers rather than AUM), and continue to accrue over time, becomes an appealing “loyalty rewards” program to encourage everything from client retention to client referrals.
 And given the cost, it really only takes as little as one client per year who is retained or referred to provide an incredible “Return On Investment” (ROI) for an advisor who signs up for the program to enroll clients who are interested in participating.

-For those who are interested in further information, you can go to the Tuition Rewards website, check out the details of the Stark & Stark compliance opinion letter, contact Robert Savett at SAGE Scholars at [email protected] regarding group pricing for multi-advisor firms or other details, or begin the registration process directly by going here.
+For those who are interested in further information, you can go to the Tuition Rewards website, check out the details of the Stark & Stark compliance opinion letter, contact Robert Savett at SAGE Scholars at email@example.com regarding group pricing for multi-advisor firms or other details, or begin the registration process directly by going here.
+(Michael’s Note: As of 2020, the Sage Scholars program for individual advisors has been discontinued and is no longer available for new firms.)

 Disclosure: Michael Kitces has a financial interest in the SAGE Scholars for RIAs program.
 However, the purpose of this article is not to promote the value of my financial interest in the program; instead, I took on a financial interest and chose to support this program because I believe it will be helpful and valuable to advisors!